misiektoja/spotify_profile_monitor/README.md

 Playlist change emails include inline artwork when Spotify provides it.
 Track-change alerts prefer playlist artwork when both playlist and album images are available, then fall back to album artwork when the playlist has no image.
 Artwork is accepted only from Spotify HTTPS CDN hosts and is resized to fit within 320 x 320 pixels.
 Download or image preparation failures do not block the email.
 Dedicated profile-picture events continue to attach the saved profile picture.

-Playlist and album artwork are disabled by default.
+Playlist and album artwork are disabled by default and need the optional artwork extra (`pip install "spotify_profile_monitor[notification-images]"`).
 To include them in email notifications:

 ```ini
 EMAIL_IMAGES = True